hpya93/caliptra-dpe/verification/README.md

 # DPE Verification Tests

 This test suite is a userspace test-suite which exercises DPE commands end-to-end and ensures compliance with the DPE iRoT Profile.
-To run the test suite here are the requirements.

 ## Requirements
 Ubuntu 20 LTS and above